 Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the following topics: 1) The… read more

-RAHMAT, AHMAD FUAD, 2022.
-Work Never Works: On Malay Comedy’s Politics of Labour Kajian Malaysia: Journal of Malaysian Studies.
-40(2),
+RAHMAT, AHMAD FUAD, 2023.
+Work Never Works: On Malay Comedy’s Politics of Labour.
+Kajian Malaysia: Journal of Malaysian Studies.
+41(1),

 RAHMAT, AHMAD FUAD, 2021.
 Treatment is geopolitical: On Lacan’s decolonial clinic.
 Psychoanalysis, Culture and Society.
 26(4), 535-547

-Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the following topics: 1) The relationship between psychoanalysis, coloniality and subalterity for critical insights on the post-colonial challenges of globalizing mental health.
-He draws primarily from Lacanian and Marxist theories to critically analyse subjectivity, 'the mind,' and 'psychological well-being' as historically and materially specific categories rather than abstract universals.
+Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the following topics: 1) The relationship between psychoanalysis, coloniality and subalterity for critical insights on the post-colonial challenges of globalizing psychological discourse.
+He draws primarily from Lacanian and Marxist theories to critically analyse subjectivity, 'the mind,' and the psyche as historically and materially specific categories rather than abstract universals.
 2) Science communication in the post-colonial context with chronic pain in Malay traditional healing as case study.